-Fair Planet is a non-profit organization with a mission to increase food security and provide new economic opportunities to smallholder farmers in developing countries, through access to high-quality seed varieties and training for improved farming practices.
+Fair Planet (www.fairplanetseeds.org) is a non-profit organization whose mission is to increase food security and provide new economic opportunities for smallholder farmers in developing countries, through access to high-quality seed varieties and training for improved farming practices.

 Fair Planet is collaborating with leading vegetable seed companies, specifically Syngenta, Limagrain, Enza Zaden, Bayer, BASF, East-West Seed and Sakata in Ethiopia and Tanzania.
 Since 2012, Fair Planet has established three training centres in the main agro-climatic regions of Ethiopia and identified vegetable varieties that significantly increase crop productivity, quality, and marketability.
 Together with Haramaya University and the Ethiopian Ministry of Agriculture, Fair Planet has developed a unique extension model and train hundreds of Lead Farmers annually in how to improve their productivity with gradual changes to their traditional production practices.
 The Fair Planet project is implemented in Ethiopia in collaboration with JoyTech PLC and Alterra from WUR and is supported by the Dutch government.
 Fair Planet and its seed partners are now expanding the initiative to Tanzania, where Fair Planet collaborates with Sokoine University of Agriculture, SUGECO, a local cooperative, and the Ministry of Agriculture, in support of the Tanzanian smallholder farmers.